 The Wildlands enjoyed unprecedented use in 2020-21 as the pandemic spurred all of us to spend more time outdoors.
 We are very proud of the diverse experiences that the Wildlands offers, and ask your help to ensure all visitors have a positive experience while protecting this public resource.

 All mountain bike trails are now open (after heavy rain they may be closed temporarily).

-New this spring:
+New this summer:

 - Expanded parking at the Dead River Gate, with a new vault toilet coming soon